ryankenney/pass-import-container/README.md

 I needed a secure way to convert my KeePass database to Unix Pass

-1. I wanted to do the conversion in an isolated environment, so I did this in docker
+1. I wanted to do the conversion in an isolated environment, so I did this in a container

     * I happen to be using rootless podman to protect the host